The solar beryllium abundance revisited with 3D non-LTE models: Conclusions

 We have presented 3D non-LTE calculations for beryllium in the solar atmosphere, and have used the models to determine the present-day abundance of beryllium in the solar surface.
 The analysis presented here combines and builds upon ideas presented separately in the literature: it uses the observed solar irradiance to calibrate the missing opacity \citep{2022A&A...657L..11K}, the centre-to-limb variation to calibrate the blend \citep{1975A&A....42...37C}, which in turn is assumed to be a low-excitation line of an ionised majority species based on the analyses of \citet{1975A&A....42...37C} and \citet{2018ApJ...865....8C}.

 We found $\lgeps{Be}=1.21\pm0.05$ for the present-day surface abundance.
-The initial abundance was taken to be $\lgeps{Be}_{\text{init}}=1.32\pm0.04$ based on the CI chondrite Orgueil and converted to the solar scale using silicon, magnesium, and iron, although we note that a recent analysis of the CI chondrite Ivuna could indicate an even larger initial abundance.
-With this initial value we found that beryllium has been depleted by $0.11\pm0.06\,\dex$, or $22\pm11\%$.
-This is in tension with Standard Solar Models, which predict negligible depletion, as well as contemporary solar models with calibrated extra mixing \citep[e.g.][]{2022NatAs...6..788E}, which predict excessive depletion; the non-Standard model used here predicts a depletion in excess of $0.5\,\dex$, for example.
+The initial abundance was taken to be $\lgeps{Be}_{\text{init}}=1.32\pm0.04$ based on the CI chondrite Orgueil and converted to the solar scale using silicon, magnesium, and iron and neglecting the possible impact of atomic diffusion; although we note that a recent analysis of the CI chondrite Ivuna could indicate an even larger initial abundance.
+With this initial value we found that beryllium has been depleted by an extra $0.11\pm0.06\,\dex$, or $22\pm11\%$, on top of any effects of atomic diffusion.
+This This is in tension with standard solar models, which predict negligible depletion, as well as contemporary solar models with calibrated extra mixing \citep[e.g.][]{2022NatAs...6..788E}, which predict excessive depletion; the non-Standard model used here predicts a depletion in excess of $0.5\,\dex$, for example.

 To even better pin down the solar beryllium abundance in the near future, tighter constraints on the line list would be welcome.
 This could be tackled empirically, for example by studying other stars of different stellar parameters like in \citet{2018ApJ...865....8C}, but using 3D non-LTE models to avoid the microturbulence or macroturbulence fudge parameters that could hamper calibrations.
 Furthermore, improved 3D non-LTE modelling of the centre-to-limb variation, for example using models including magnetic fields \citep{2023A&A...679A..65L,2024NatAs.tmp...73K}, would help ensure that the calibration presented here is indeed reliable.
 On longer timescales, a better first-principles description of the continuous opacity in the UV as well as a concrete identification of the $313.102\,\nm$ blend are sorely needed.
 In particular, theoretical atomic structure calculations could perhaps shed light on the identity of the blending feature, for instance to confirm or rule out the \ion{Mn}{I} $313.104\,\nm$ line as a contender.
 In the meantime, we make the 3D LTE and 3D non-LTE spectra used in this work publicly available (online Table 2) so that others may use them to explore different calibration strategies.